"When I was young, my brother was my hero."

 My entire life, I'd never been truly authentic.
 I've never been me.
 I've always felt like I was hiding something even from my family members.
 Now that I'm being who I truly am, that just brings me closer to everyone around me.
 I'm able to talk about things that are personal and that just opens up a whole new door, for me and my dad especially.
 He'll ask me questions all the time and he wants to learn.
 He's like, ‘Is this appropriate to say?’
 Or ‘What do I do here?’
 He's very into debates.
 He loves talking about politics and religion, loves learning people's perspectives on things.
 He's like, ‘Now I have this whole new avenue I can talk about, LGBTQ-related things because you're helping me learn all this stuff.’
 He just thinks it's awesome.
 He's always asking questions.

 With my mom, she's more, ‘How are you emotionally?
 How are you feeling?’
 She's always been pretty good with my name change and pronouns and everything.
 She's never skipped a beat with that."

 "For a long time I avoided going back to my small town just because I was scared.
 I was afraid of being ostracized and shunned like that first trans man I met.
-Actually, it’s been just the opposite.
-A lot of people are coming and talking to my parents because they want to learn more and they have the drive to be educated about this.
-I always thought it totally wouldn't be that way… it’s been really mind-blowing.
+Actually, it’s been just the opposite which really surprised me.
+A lot of people have reached out to my parents because they want to learn more and they have an interest in being educated about this.
+They wanted to know how to support both me and my parents.
+I always thought it totally wouldn't be that way… so it’s been really mind-blowing.